Mgamerz/MassEffectModManager/documentation/powerusers.md

 ### Main Interface
  - Clicking on a game filter above the mod library list: Turns off all other games, activates the clicked game filter
+ - Clicking on the X button will immediately close the window without waiting for any tasks to complete

 ### Installation Information Panel (Manage Target)
-The follow behavior changes in each of the specified tabs.
+The following behavior changes in each of the specified tabs.

 #### Installed DLC mods
  - Clicking 'Delete': Skips the prompt and immediately deletes the DLC folder